Two members leave Nobel literature committee, lamenting slow pace of change

 Sundstrom could not immediately be reached for comment.

-“We are grateful for the significant effort they made during the year and we are now reviewing how the work of the Nobel Committee will be organized for the 2020 Nobel Prize in literature, “ Mats Malm, Permanent Secretary of the Swedish Academy, said in the statement.
+“We are grateful for the significant effort they made during the year and we are now reviewing how the work of the Nobel Committee will be organised for the 2020 Nobel Prize in literature, “ Mats Malm, Permanent Secretary of the Swedish Academy, said in the statement.
+(Reporting by Johan Ahlander)